-WRIGHT-PATTERSON AIR FORCE BASE, Ohio -- In recognition of Armed Forces Voters Week, June 25 through July 5, the Wright-Patterson Air Force Base Airmen and Family Readiness Center (A&FRC) encourages Airmen and their family members to make the choice to vote, no matter where they are.
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio -- In recognition of Armed Forces Voters Week, June 25 through July 5, Airmen and their family members are encouraged to make the choice to vote, no matter where they are.

 Prior to Election Day, November 6, Airmen can register to vote and request an absentee ballot at fvap.gov.
 Voters can access the Federal Post Card Application (FPCA) electronically or at their nearest U.S. embassy or consulate.